shekharpalit/RadAI/README.md

 # RadAI

 ## Data preprocessing
-load and resize the images using the helper function get_data(), and store them in 2 variables (x, y) as images and lables
+- The data set is not uploaded, because of its heavy size. load and resize the images using the helper function get_data(), and store them in 2 variables (x, y) as images and lables

 ## model creation